 Java 7 introduced stricter requirements for verifying stack frames, which caused issues in earlier versions of PIT.
 It is believed that there were all resolved in 0.29.

 If you see a verify error, please raise a defect.
-The issue can be worked around by passing -XX:-UseSplitVerifier to the child jvm processes that PIT launches using the jvmArgs option.
+The issue can be worked around by passing -XX:-UseSplitVerifier to the child JVM processes that PIT launches using the jvmArgs option.

 If so this is due to the way in which the java compiler handles finally blocks.
 Basically the compiler creates a copy of the contents of the finally block for each possible exit point.
-PIT creates seperate mutations for each of the copied blocks.
+PIT creates separate mutations for each of the copied blocks.
 Most test suites are only able to kill one of these mutations.

 As of 0.28 PIT contains experimental support for detecting inlined code that is now active by default.

 Static initializers and other code that is only run once per JVM (such as code in enum constructors) cause a bit of a problem with two of the strategies pitest uses to make mutation testing usable fast.

 Pitest will only run tests that execute the line of code where a mutation is placed.
 Unfortunately the only test to execute a static initializer will be the first test to run that causes that class to load.

 Pitest inserts mutants into a jvm by re-writing the class after it has loaded.
 This is orders of magnitude faster than starting a new jvm or creating a new classloader, but code in static initializer blocks is not re-run so the mutants have no effect.

 Pitest tries to avoid mutating static initializer code.
 It will not create mutants in